 In cases before a single arbitrator where the consumer is the Claimant, a nonrefundable filing fee, capped in the amount of \$200, is payable in full by the consumer when a case is filed unless the parties' agreement provides that the consumer pay less.
-A partially refundable filing fee in the amount of \$1,700 is payable in full by the business, unless the parties' agreement provides that the business pay more.
-This fee is due from the business once the consumer has met their filing requirements.
+A nonrefundable filing fee in the amount of \$300 is payable by the business once the consumer claimant meets the filing requirements, unless the parties' agreement provides that the business pay more.

 In cases before three or more arbitrators, where the consumer is the Claimant, a nonrefundable filing fee capped in the amount of \$200 is payable in full by the consumer when a case is filed, unless the parties' agreement provides that the consumer pay less.
-A partially refundable filing fee in the amount of \$2,200 is payable in full by the business, unless the parties' agreement provides that the business pay more.
-This fee is due from the business once the consumer has met the filing requirements.
+A nonrefundable filing fee in the amount of \$425 is payable by the business once the consumer claimant meets the filing requirements, unless the parties' agreement provides that the business pay more.

 In cases where the business is the Claimant, the business shall be responsible for all filing fees.
+The nonrefundable filing fee is \$500 for a single arbitrator or \$625 for 3 arbitrators.